 The School may take photographs, videos or webcam recordings of pupils or students for official use, monitoring and for educational purposes.
+You will be made aware that this is happening and the context in which the photograph will be used.

 Photographs may also be taken of those attending a ceremony which may appear in the newspaper.
+You will be made aware that this is happening and the context in which the photograph will be used.